mikewacker/age-verification/README.md

 Data breaches are fare more common than key breaches, and most cybersecurity incidents in the news are data breaches.
 We will mostly focus on mitigating the impact of a data breach, though we will consider both types of breaches.

+## Detailed Design

+### Format

+There's a saying that you can learn a lot from a wrong answer&mdash;if you understand why it is wrong.

+With that in mind, we will use the following format for the detailed design:

+- First, we will nail down the requirements for age verification.
+(We have already done this.)
+- Then, we will start with a naive, v0 (version 0) solution for age verification.
+    - You can think of the v0 solution as an "intentionally wrong" answer.
+- We will incrementally improve this solution, creating v1, v2, v3, etc. For each version:
+    - We will identify a problem (or problems) with the current version.
+    - To create the next version, we will develop a solution to said problem.
+    - At each step, we will also discuss any tradeoffs incurred, and any other relevant considerations.

+This detailed design will teach you how to think about age verification, not just tell you what to think.

+I have tried to make this explanation fairly accessible for a non-technical audience;
+sections aimed at a more technical audience will be tagged as [Technical].

+### v0: Naive Age Verification

+Let's discuss how these two workflows would work in a naive solution.
+(For the sake of clarity, we will use the fictional names from the demo here.)

+Registering on CheckMyAge:

+- John Smith creates an account on CheckMyAge.
+- John Smith uploads photocopies of documents (e.g., a driver's license) to CheckMyAge.
+    - These documents are stored forever on CheckMyAge.
+- CheckMyAge uses these documents to verify John Smith's identity and age.

+Verifying an account on Pop:

+- John Smith downloads a signed age certificate from CheckMyAge.
+Contents of certificate:
+    - Age: 40
+- John Smith logs in as `publius` on Pop.
+- John Smith uploads the age certificate to Pop.
+- Pop verifies that the age certificate is signed by CheckMyAge.
+- Pop has now verified the age of `publius`.

+### v1: Setting a Data Retention Policy

+**Problem: Stored Documents and Data Breaches**

+CheckMyAge stores documents it receives forever, but does it need to do so?
+If a data breach occurs, a lot of documents and sensitive information can be stolen from CheckMyAge.

+**Solution: Data Minimization**

+Once John Smith's identity is verified, documents or sensitive information (e.g., a Social Security number) should not be retained indefinitely.
+At most, they should be retained for a short time (e.g., one week).

+We only need to retain some basic information that can establish John Smith's identity: full name, date of birth, etc.
+While we won't get into granular specifics here, we can describe the primary purpose of retaining data&mdash;which will guide any data minimization efforts.

+In short, John Smith should not be able to create two accounts on CheckMyAge.
+We should only retain enough data to detect when two accounts are actually the same person.
+We don't need to be 100% perfect here, but if the percentage of accounts that are not duplicates can be measured with two or even three 9s, that would be an achievable goal.

+**Tradeoff: Re-Verifying Users**

+If CheckMyAge needs to re-verify the identity of John Smith, he will need to re-upload those documents.
+It's a minor inconvenience, but it's a small price to pay for data minimization.

+**Other Consideration: Auditing**

+What if an auditor wants to come in and check that CheckMyAge isn't fraudulently verifying accounts?
+There are a couple of ways to accommodate auditors:

+- If we have a short retention window for documents, auditors can audit any accounts that were recently verified.
+- We could retain metadata about which documents were used.
+Auditors could then randomly select users, and ask them to re-verify their account with the same documents.

+Here, CheckMyAge should set the expectation that users may need to re-verify their account&mdash;and that noncompliance with such requests will un-verify their account.
+A small percentage of users may still be unresponsive to requests to re-verify their account, but if that percentage gets too large, that would be a red flag for auditors.

+### v2: Hardening Age Certificates

+**Problem: Sharing or Stealing Age Certificates**

+What if John Smith decides to share his age certificate with someone else?
+(Or, what if hackers steal an age certificate from John Smith?)

+Anyone can use that age certificate to verify their account, not just John Smith.

+**Solution: Nonces and Expirations**

+To mitigate this problem, we can make a few additions to the age certificate:

+- a nonce (number used once), which will ensure that a certificate can only be used once on a single site.
+    - Each certificate will have a difference nonce.
+    - If a site receives two certificates with the same nonce, it would know that one certificate has been used twice.
+    - (However, a single certificate can be used for multiple sites&mdash;but only one time for each site.)
+- an expiration; certificates past the expiration will be rejected.
+    - The expiration can be set to, e.g., 5 minutes after the certificate is generated.

 [rstreet-dne]: https://www.rstreet.org/commentary/the-technology-to-verify-your-age-without-violating-your-privacy-does-not-exist/
 [anonymous-1a]: https://www.mtsu.edu/first-amendment/article/32/anonymous-speech